 Bärbel Winkler’s claim around emotive writing appears to be someone looking to claim the authority of the article based upon a superficial impression.
 All of Bärbel Winkler can be classified as superficial dislikes.
 Furthermore, the article states that SAP has been lying for years about its newer products that are supposed to be the future of SAP.
 SAP is aggressively lying to customers about SAP Cloud, about Leonardo.
 Is one supposed to stay utterly unemotional about this?

 Bärbel Winkler continues how she relied on her gut to tell her the Brightwork article was fake news.

 “Before I could put my gut feeling into words, Paul Hardy had already responded mentioning some of the items I had noticed as well:”

 Is Bärbel Winkler having an emotional reaction to the article, or analyzing the content it presents?

 First, does Bärbel Winkler have the background to be critiquing the article?
-Has Bärbel Winkler put the hundreds of hours over more than 3 years to make this determination if what the article states is true?
+Has Bärbel Winkler put the hundreds of hours over more than three years to make this determination if what the article states are true?

-In debates with SAP resources on the article, some of the most aggressive detractors of the article have said..
+In debates with SAP resources on the article, some of the most aggressive detractors of the material have said…

 “I don’t know enough about the topic to contradict the article, but I know it must not be true.”